AntoineCharbonnier/lava-lamp-experiment/README.md

-# Burn - Three js experiment
+# Lava Lamp - Three js experiment

-A little experiment with burn effect for Codevember
+A little experiment with a lava lamp and meta balls effect for Codevember

 [CodePen](http://codepen.io/AntoineCharbonnier/pen/GpBJEw)